North Carolina Tar Heels men's basketball: Retired numbers

 Eight players (including Jack Cobb, whose jersey did not have a number) have had their numbers retired.
 Tyler Hansbrough's number 50 is the eighth to be retired, after he won all six major player of the year awards during the 2007–08 season.

 51 former North Carolina men's basketball players are honored in the Smith Center with banners representing their numbers hung from the rafters.
 Of the 51 honored jerseys, eight are retired.

 Honored jerseys

 In addition to the eight retired jerseys, an additional 43 jerseys are honored.
-Joel Berry II and Justin Jackson most recently qualified to have their jerseys honored.
+Joel Berry II, Justin Jackson, and RJ Davis most recently qualified to have their jerseys honored.

 To have his jersey honored, a player must have met one of the following criteria: